Skip to main content

 My next design actually went really well.
 When Pokemon Go came out I decided to make keychains for the 3 teams.
 These designs turned out really well.
 At this point I was still using using the 2D to 3D function from OpenSCAD which while it does work, it doesn't work very well.
 This led me to using Inkscape and the Generate OpenSCAD path extension which made both my keychain making easier and cleaner.
 This really kick started my keychain making.
 Here's my Pokemon Go keychains.

-Instinct keychain Valor keychain Mystic Keychain
+Instinct keychain

 You can download them on my Thingiverse.